Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Model Architecture and Theoretical Background

-\begin{itemize} \item Each of the two subsequent states ($s$ and $s'$) in a \textit{single} learning transition can either have a positive or negative effect on the \textit{belief state's} uncertainty reduction based on their temporal \textit{relationship}~\cite{cassandra1994acting}. \item The changes in the \textit{observation states} ($s$ and $s'$) that a specific transition has induced are more relevant in reducing uncertainty about the agent's \textit{belief state} as their informational content helps in \textit{distinguishing} states from each other. \item The changes in the \textit{observation states} ($s$ and $s'$) channel more of the environment uncertainty or entropy required for creating a more accurate \textit{observation model} on which the agent acts on: it carries the highly valuable information about the \textit{transitional relationships}. \item For the intuition regarding the previous paragraph let us imagine a case in which all of the agent's observations were exactly the same but the transitions yield different rewards.
-The \textit{POMDP} agent's learning algorithm would try to attribute the reward differences to the states in the form of \textit{value functions} but there would not be learning because the states would be indistinguishable from each other ($s = s'$). \end{itemize}
+\begin{itemize} \item Each of the two subsequent states ($s$ and $s'$) in a \textit{single} learning transition can either have a positive or negative effect on the uncertainty reduction of the \textit{belief state}, based on their temporal \textit{relationship}~\cite{cassandra1994acting}. \item The modification between subsequent \textit{observation states} ($s$ and $s'$) that a specific transition has induced is as relevant to reduce uncertainty about the agent's \textit{belief state} as its informational content supports the ability to \textit{distinguish} states from each other. \item The changes in the \textit{observation states} ($s$ and $s'$) channel a lot of the environment uncertainty or entropy required for creating an accurate \textit{observation model}: they carry the highly valuable information about the \textit{transitional relationships}. \item For the intuition regarding the previous paragraph let us imagine a case in which all of the observations were exactly the same but the transitions yield different rewards.
+The \textit{POMDP} learning algorithm would try to attribute the reward differences to the states in the form of \textit{value functions}, but there would not be learning because the states would be indistinguishable from each other ($s = s'$). \end{itemize}

+In other words \textit{TDD} provides a simple yet effective way to maximize the amount of informational entropy that is dedicated to the representation of causal relationship between the environment states or states representations according to the integrated information principle~\cite{tononi2016integrated}.

-The full potential of the \textit{TDD} perspective on learning is realized through an \textit{active state space masking} or selective filtering of the agent's observations based on the \textit{temporal difference displacement} or \textit{TDD} between the initial perceived state $s$ and its successor $s'$.
+The full potential of the \textit{TDD} perspective on learning is realized through an \textit{active state space masking} or selective filtering of the agent's observations based on the \textit{temporal difference displacement} between the initial perceived state $s$ and its successor $s'$.
 Figure~\ref{fig:filter} details the applied \textit{TDD} transformations to an Atari game learning problem example.